gchq/sleeper/docs/01-getting-started.md

 AWS environment variables or configuration on the host machine, that will be propagated to the Docker container when you use `sleeper`.

+### Deployment environment

-Run these commands to deploy an EC2 instance in AWS (note that cdk bootstrap only needs to be done once in a given AWS account):
+You can use the AWS CDK to create an EC2 instance in a VPC that is suitable for deploying Sleeper.
+Run these commands to do this with the Sleeper CLI (note that cdk bootstrap only needs to be done once in a given AWS account):

 ```bash
 sleeper aws configure